 - ID theft by state

 - ID theft by metro area

 To see fraud and ID theft report statistics in your state, select the appropriate tabs above the map.
-When I clicked on fraud by state, it showed me the top scams by category.
-As you can see below, impostor scams are one of the top ruses in Georgia, which is where I live.
+When I clicked on fraud by state, it showed me the top scams by category as of December 2022.
+As you can see below, impostor scams are one of the top ruses in Georgia.

 What Are the Top Scams in Your Metro Area?

-Zoom in on the map to see details on the number of scams reported in your metro area.
-When I zoomed in on my location, I saw that the Atlanta metro area had a total of 71,877 fraud and identity theft reports!
+For a deeper dive, I clicked on the “Frauds by Metro Area” tab and zoomed in on the map to see details on the number of scams reported in the metro Atlanta area.
+I saw that the Atlanta metro area had a total of 30,596 fraud reports at the end of 2022!